Ashraf Kasem

+Career

 Kasem played as a defender for Zamalek from 1984 to 1997.
 He also played for Al-Hilal of Saudi Arabia in 1994.
+He won three Egyptian Premier League titles, one Egypt Cup title, three CAF champions League titles, two African Super Cup titles and one Afro-Asian Club Championship title.

-He played for the Egypt national football team from 1986 to 1993, including ten FIFA World Cup qualifying matches.
+Kasem played for the Egypt national team from 1986 to 1993, including ten FIFA World Cup qualifying matches.
+He won with his country the 1986 African Cup of Nations in Egypt.
 He also played at the 1994 African Cup of Nations.